cjacker/wch-openocd/README.md

 - support WCH-Link / LinkE / LinkS / LinkW debuggers with latest firmware.
 - support program / debug all WCH ch32v/x/l series MCUs and some MCU models in future.

+Up to 2024-11-26, the laste firmware version:

+- WCH-Link (CH549): v2.12
+- WCH-LinkE (CH32V305FBP6): v2.15

 **To update to latest firmware, read "[how to update firmware of WCH-Link/LinkE](https://github.com/cjacker/opensource-toolchain-ch32v#how-to-update-firmware-of-wch-linke)".
-If you do not want to update your WCH-Link/E, you can stay with [old version WCH OpenOCD](https://github.com/cjacker/wch-openocd-2022).**
+If you didn't update firmware of WCH-Link/E, you may have to use [old version WCH OpenOCD](https://github.com/cjacker/wch-openocd-2022).**

 ## Installation